friends-of-forkcms/fork-cms-module-commerce/README.md

 ## Capabilities

-At the moment it is almost the same as the Webleads module, but we left out some code and are still working on this, our changes are:
-Improved the products by adding:

 - Related products
 - Special prices (sale prices)
 - Added a article number
 - Added VAT options
 - Add product specifications on the flow.
 The user gets the option to create or select one while adding or editing a product

-We also removed some components:

-- The media manager has been removed in favour of the default Fork media manager
-- Removed comments on products (may return in the future)
+- Demo frontend theme `CommerceDemo` for the [demo website](#demo), built using an opiniated, modern stack of [Vite.js](https://vitejs.dev), [Tailwind CSS](https://tailwindcss.com/), with a sprinkle of [AlpineJS](https://alpinejs.dev/) and Typescript.

 ## How to install

 ### 1. Upload the module

-Upload this module as usual, by copying the `Commerce` folder from the `Backend` and `Frontend` folders.
+Install this module as usual, by copying the `Commerce` folder from the `Backend` and `Frontend` folders to your project.

 ### 2. Install dependencies

-This module requires extra dependencies, you can install these by running:
+This module requires extra Composer dependencies, you can install these by running:

 ```bash
 composer require tetranz/select2entity-bundle "v2.10.1"